douglasteeple/FollowMeDNN/README.md

 ## Deep Learning Project ##

 This project implements a fully convolutional deep neural network supporting the semantic segmentation model.
 Semantic segmentation is superior to bounding boxes as it accurately segments to the actual shape of the object.
 The DNN learns and later identifies and tracks a target in simulation.
-This target is called the "hero" throughout this documentation.
-In this project we:
+This target is called the `hero` throughout this documentation.
+In this project I:

-* implement the Fully Convolutional Network (FCN) deep neural network
+* Implemented the Fully Convolutional Network (FCN) deep neural network.
-* gather simulation data, training and validation, with and without hero, using the Unity simulator
+* Gathered simulation data, training and validation, with and without hero, using the Unity simulator.
-* train the model on an Amazon AWS instance
+* Trained the model on an Amazon AWS instance.
-* check the score for accuracy
+* Checked the score for accuracy.
-* run the model in the simulator to follow the hero
+* Ran the model in the simulator to follow the hero.

 <center>
 <table>
     <tr>
-        <th>Follow Me</th>
+        <th>Follow Me Project - Figure 1</th>
     </tr>
     <tr>
         <td>